h0dlr/Coinos-Browser-Extension/README.md

 ## Usage

-1. Click the extension icon in the Chrome toolbar to open the Nutstash wallet app in a popup window.
+1. Click the extension icon in the Chrome toolbar to open the Coinos wallet app in a popup window.
-2. The extension will automatically detect websites that support ecash payments and display a green dot on the extension icon when applicable.
+2. The extension will automatically detect websites that support lightning payments and display a green dot on the extension icon when applicable.
 3. Click the green dot to view available ecash payment options.

 ## Contributing